Skip to content

 With enough attention and consistency, you should ideally be able to forecast your WIP.
 What we mean by this is, that if you’ve built up and implemented a series of effective processes and workflows, you should know how they affect project progress, budget, and billing.
 If your WIP report confirms your predictions, you’ll know you’ve invested in the right processes.

-🔎 Dive Deeper: Guide to Construction Accounting for Emerging Contractors
+🔎 Dive Deeper: The Ultimate Guide to Construction Accounting for Contractors

 How to Create a WIP Report